htcondor/htcondor/docs/version-history/stable-release-series-88.rst

 New Features:

+- Docker version 20.10.4 has a serious bug that prevents Docker Universe from working.
+HTCondor now detects this version of Docker, and sets HasDocker = false in the slot ad, so Docker Universe jobs will not match on such machines.
+  :jira:`310`

 - The HA replication mechanism can now accept either SHA-2 or MD5 checksums.
   This is because support for MD5 checksums must be removed in the 9.0 release of HTCondor.
   The checksum that replication will send is controlled by a new configuration variable